 - Ensure the person understands how to use their home oxygen equipment safely.
 If unsure, contact their home oxygen provider and ask for help.

 - Provide the person with fire safety advice and support them to implement it.
-Our leaflet, Home Oxygen and Fire Safety, is available.
+Our leaflet, Home Oxygen and Fire Safety, is available (internal webpage).

-- If the person you are providing care or support to is unable to test and maintain their smoke and heat alarms, test the alarms for them every week, or help to identify somebody who can do this.
+- If the person you are providing care or support to is unable to test and maintain their smoke and heat alarms, test the alarms for them at least monthly, or help to identify somebody who can do this.

 - Make sure that the person you are providing care and support to has smoke and heat alarms that meet their needs and can respond if the alarms activate.